patrickyeon/icdb2fs/README.md

 License
 -------

-This software is licensed under the 2-clause BSD license ("FreeBSD License"), Copyright 2011 Patrick Yeon.
+This software is licensed under the 2-clause BSD license ("Simplified BSD License"), Copyright 2011 Patrick Yeon.
 Of course, I'd love to hear if anyone uses it anywhere.